ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 where the beneficiary is located, and that gateway G2 in network NW2 has been identified.

-The first message (Transfer Proposal Claims) maybe multi-round in the sense there is a negotiation of the claims between G1 and G2.
+The first message (Transfer Proposal Claims) may be multi-round in the sense there is a negotiation of the claims between G1 and G2.
 Once G2 accepts the agreed claims,
 G2 must send a signed receipt carrying the hash of the claims agreed.